opennorth/scrapers_ca_app/README.md

 Add `python cron.py` to the [Heroku Scheduler](https://scheduler.heroku.com/dashboard).

-## Represent

-Run `python represent.py` to see a list of scrapers that can be integrated into Represent.

 ## Troubleshooting

 * Make sure PostgreSQL and MongoDB are running.
 If you use Homebrew, you can find instructions on how to run each with: